lucy-sha512/archethic-docs/docs/learn/ecosystem.md

 ## Unlimited applications

-Our blockchain platform aims to replace and to improve all current applications with a comprehensive and open ecosystem, allowing people to move from the trust imposed by centralized to a decentralized system.
+Our blockchain platform aims to replace and improve all current applications with a comprehensive and open ecosystem, allowing people to move from the trust imposed by centralized to a decentralized system.

-- `AEWweb`: One app for website maintenance, security, handling and costing on the blockchain at a fraction of the current hosting costs!
+- `AEWweb`: One app for website maintenance, security, handling, and costing on the blockchain at a fraction of the current hosting costs!
 - `AEMail`: Email Redefined!
-An all-in-one email, messaging, wallet and payments app that provides the full suite for a user.
+An all-in-one email, messaging, wallet, and payments app that provides the full suite for a user.
 Coming soon
 - `AENFT`: Archethic embeds in its transaction structure NFTs and are therefore native to the network.
-However a decentralized marketplace reimagined in collaboration with artists will come soon !
+However, a decentralized marketplace reimagined in collaboration with artists will come soon!
 - And so more...

 ## Decentralized Identity